AdobeDocs/experience-manager-65.pt-BR/help/forms/using/aem-forms-jee-supported-platforms.md

 > - zlib.x86-64 (1.2.7-17)
 > - libxcb.x86_64 (1.13-1.el7)
 > - libXau.x86_64 (1.0.8-2.1.el7)
-> - glibc-locale.x86_64 ( 2.17 ou superior)
+> - glibc-locale.x86_64 ( 2.17 or greater)
 > - OpenSSL 3 (necessário no local padrão do SO).

-Para instalação do OpenSSL 3: As bibliotecas libcrypto.so.3 e libssl.so.3 devem estar disponíveis no caminho da biblioteca padrão representado pela variável de ambiente LD_LIBRARY_PATH.
-Se estiverem instalados em um local não padrão, verifique se esse caminho foi adicionado a LD_LIBRARY_PATH antes de iniciar o servidor.
+For OpenSSL 3 Installation: The libraries libcrypto.so.3 and libssl.so.3 must be available in the default library path represented by the LD_LIBRARY_PATH environment variable.
+If they are installed in a non-standard location, ensure that this path is added to LD_LIBRARY_PATH before starting the server.

-#### Ambiente virtualizado {#virtualized-environment}
+#### Virtualized environment {#virtualized-environment}

-Você pode executar o AEM Forms no JEE em uma máquina física ou em um ambiente virtual.
-No entanto, se você encontrar algum problema com o AEM Forms em um ambiente virtual, tente replicar o problema em uma máquina física.
-Se o problema persistir no computador físico, entre em contato com o Suporte da Adobe para obter uma resolução.
-Para os problemas que não podem ser replicados em uma máquina física, entre em contato com o fornecedor do ambiente virtual.
+You can run AEM Forms on JEE on a physical machine or a virtual environment.
+However, if you encounter any issue with AEM Forms on a virtual environment, try replicating the issue on a physical machine.
+If the issue persists on the physical machine, contact Adobe Support for a resolution.
+For the issues that you are not able to replicate on a physical machine, contact your virtual environment vendor.

-#### Ambientes de desenvolvimento {#development-environments}
+#### Development environments {#development-environments}

 <table>
 <tbody>
  <tr>
-  <th><p><strong>Plataforma (Versão Base)</strong></p> </th>
+  <th><p><strong>Platform (Base Version)</strong></p> </th>
   <th>Nível de compatibilidade</th>
   <th><p><strong>Definições de patch compatíveis</strong></p> </th>
  </tr>
  <tr>
-  <td><p>Microsoft® Windows® 10 de 64 bits</p> </td>
+  <td><p>Microsoft® Windows® 10 64-bit</p> </td>
   <td>E: A expectativa é funcionar</td>
   <td><p>Service pack e atualizações críticas</p> </td>
  </tr>
 </tbody>
 </table>

-### Exceções às plataformas de servidor compatíveis {#exceptions-to-supported-server-platforms}
+### Exceptions to supported server platforms {#exceptions-to-supported-server-platforms}

-Considere as exceções a seguir ao escolher uma plataforma para configurar o AEM Forms no servidor JEE.
+Consider the following exceptions while choosing a platform to set up your AEM Forms on JEE server.

-1. O AEM Forms no JEE não é compatível com o IBM® WebSphere® com MySQL.
+1. AEM Forms on JEE do not support IBM® WebSphere® with MySQL.
-1. O AEM Forms no JEE não suporta JBoss® no SUSE® Linux® Enterprise Server 12.
-Somente o IBM® WebSphere® é suportado no SUSE® Linux® Enterprise Server 12.
+1. AEM Forms on JEE do not support JBoss® on SUSE® Linux® Enterprise Server 12.
+Only IBM® WebSphere® is supported on SUSE® Linux® Enterprise Server 12.
-1. O AEM Forms no JEE não suporta qualquer JDK com JBoss® além do Oracle Java™ SE.
+1. AEM Forms on JEE do not support any JDK with JBoss® other than Oracle Java™ SE.
 1. O AEM Forms no JEE não suporta qualquer JDK com IBM® WebSphere® diferente do IBM® JDK.
 1. O repositório do CRX oferece suporte à persistência do tipo TarMK, MongoDB e bancos de dados relacionais (RDBMK).
 Você não pode ter dois sistemas de banco de dados diferentes entre o servidor de aplicativos e o repositório do CRX.
 No entanto, em um ambiente AEM Forms no JEE, é possível usar o MongoMK com repositório do CRX e um banco de dados relacional compatível com o servidor de aplicativos.
 @@ -432,12 +359,12 @@ Considere as seguintes exceções ao escolher uma plataforma para configurar seu AEM F